arlston/MeTPeak/README.md

 ```
 install.packages("devtools")
 ```
-Some of the MeTPeak dependent packages have to be installed from BiocLite, At last, `MeTPeak` can be installed as:
+Some of MeTPeak dependent packages have to be installed from BiocLite, At last, `MeTPeak` can be installed as:

 ```